tophat8855/lllnorcal/src/pages/solano.md

     email: shebefergy@gmail.com
     telephone: (916) 622-8944
 ---

+LLL Benicia is hosting virtual meetings on the 1st Wednesday of the month.
+Email Corby at inkedstar@sbcglobal.net for the link and password.

 The La Leche League of Solano County offers meetings in each of the following three cities: Fairfield, Vacaville, and Benicia.
 Please feel free to attend any of our meetings or contact any of our leaders.